What we do…

 • Practiced litigation and corporate law with Shea & Gould and with Breed, Abbott & Morgan in New York.

-Bruce was educated at Princeton University (BA magna cum laude in economics), at Stanford Law School (JD), and at NYU’s Stern School of Business (MBA candidate in finance).
+Bruce was educated at Princeton University (BA magna cum laude in economics), at Stanford Law School (JD), and completed the MBA coursework at NYU’s Stern School of Business (evening program).

 A native Manhattanite, he lives on New York’s Upper West Side with his wife and their dog.